 Ideas for What to Do with Salt from Hatteras Saltworks

-Check the Hatteras Saltworks blog for some great recipe and use ideas for their North Carolina sea salts.
+Check the Hatteras Saltworks blog for some great recipes and use ideas for their North Carolina sea salts.
 We're eyeing their baked brie with lavender salt idea and peanut butter cookies with a sprinkle of finishing salt recipe.

 (I should mention the recipe reminds me of a favorite ice cream flavor: Jeni's Ice Cream Salted Peanut Butter with Chocolate Flecks, which I first had the joy of tasting at the ice cream shop location on King Street in downtown Charleston, SC.)